oracle-samples/weblogic-examples/tutorials/migrate/weblogic-cafe-15.1.1/README.md

-# Rewrite WebLogic Upgrade to 15.1.1 Tutorial
+# Migrate WebLogic Cafe to WLS 15.1.1 (BETA)

 Oracle provides OpenRewrite recipes to help you upgrade your applications to new WebLogic and Java versions, and to Jakarta EE.
-This tutorial demonstrates how to use the recipes to upgrade a sample application.
+This tutorial demonstrates how to use the recipes to upgrade a sample application to run on WebLogic Server 15.1.1 with JDK 21 and Jakarta EE 9.1.

 ## WebLogic Cafe Example